 Fox Norton made the perfect start to last season when winning the Shloer Chase at Cheltenham, but narrowly came up short against Politologue in the Tingle Creek Chase at Sandown on his next start.
 He then stepped up to three miles for the King George VI Chase at Kempton but was pulled up and found to be suffering from a back issue.

 While it had been hoped to have him back to contest the Ryanair Chase at the Cheltenham Festival, a slight injury to his suspensory ligament ruled him out for the rest of the season.

 While it may have been the better part of a year since we have seen Fox Norton on the racecourse, it wouldn’t surprise to see him return to be a big factor in middle-distance chases this season.

 There are few more exciting sights in National Hunt racing than a free-going bold-jumping two-mile chaser and the Willie Mullins-trained Great Field very much fits that bill.

-The six-year-old was not one of Mullins’s higher-profile novice chase prospects at the beginning of last season, but he quickly went about making a name for himself after making his belated seasonal and chasing debut in January.
+The seven-year-old was not one of Mullins’s higher-profile novice chase prospects at the beginning of the 2016/17 season, but he quickly went about making a name for himself after switching to the larger obstacles.